-During minimally invasive hip replacement surgery, a surgeon makes a smaller incision and requires a smaller surgical area than during a traditional hip replacement surgery.
-The result is less cutting of the surrounding skin, muscle and other soft tissue.
-The hope is that, when performed by an experienced orthopedic surgeon, minimally invasive techniques will allow for an easier recovery in the short term and provide equal or better results in the long term.
+A primary difference between minimally invasive hip replacement surgery and traditional hip replacement surgery is the amount of skin, muscle, and other soft tissues that must be cut.
+The hope is that minimally invasive techniques will allow for an easier recovery in the short term and provide equal or better results in the long term.

 Read more about Total Hip Replacement Surgical Procedure

 The Goals of Minimally Invasive Hip Replacement Surgery

 A surgeon may recommend minimally invasive hip replacement because it tends to:

 - Do less damage to the skin by making a smaller incision, typically 3 to 5 inches long, compared to 6 to 10 inches long for a traditional surgery

 - Do less damage to the joint’s surrounding muscles and other soft tissue

 - Possibly enable a patient to recover and rehabilitate faster1,2

 - Major surgery, just like a traditional hip replacement.
 It requires cutting and altering of bones and attaching prosthetic joint components.